 - Integration with other Apple platforms is a focal point.
 You can control tvOS with any Siri device, not just the Siri Remote, and automate it (or manage other smart home accessories) using HomeKit.
 You can cast or mirror using AirPlay, and easily pair a couple of HomePods as wireless speakers.
 You can even use your iPhone for color calibration, or pair one or two sets of AirPods for private listening.

 - Likewise, it’s heavily integrated with Apple services.
 Apps are downloaded from the App Store, and by default you’ll have clients for iCloud Photos, Apple Music, Apple TV Plus, and so on.
 Some services, like Apple Arcade and Apple Fitness Plus, may only be available on Apple hardware.
 There are plenty of third-party apps available, thankfully.

 - Video rentals and downloads are limited to Apple’s online store, unless you purchase them on the web or a non-Apple platform, in which case they’ll show up in an app when you sign into it.

 - Despite the first-party focus, tvOS does have universal search.
-Whenever you search for a movie or show, you’ll see options for every compatible app installed on your Apple TV.
+Whenever you hunt for a movie or show, you’ll see options for every search-enabled app you have installed, not just Apple’s.

 - An Up Next watchlist keeps track of everything you’ve started watching or added manually.
 Like universal search, app creators must specifically support this, so there’s a conspicuous gap: Netflix, which wants viewers to stay in its own catalog.